mhx/dwarfs/doc/mkdwarfs.md

   to the number of processors available on your system.
 Use this option if you want to limit the resources used by `mkdwarfs` or to optimize build speed.
 This option affects only the compression phase.
-  In the compression phase, the worker threads are used to compress the individual filesystem blocks in the background.
-Ordering, segmenting and block building are, again, single-threaded and run independently.
+  During the compression phase, the worker threads are used to compress the individual filesystem blocks in the background.
+Ordering, segmenting and block building are single-threaded and run independently.

 - `--compress-niceness=`*value*:
   Set the niceness of compression worker threads.
 Defaults to 5.
 This makes